 - 8-month battery life

-The Logitech LX8 comes with a mini receiver, a USB extension stand, 2 AA batteries, software and an installation guide.
+The Logitech LX8 comes with a mini receiver, a USB extension stand, 2 AA batteries, software, and an installation guide.
 The mini receiver is bigger compared to that of the V450 so I don’t consider it as a “mini” receiver.
 I like that it has a USB extension stand which can be pretty useful in some situations.
-I didn’t use the 2 AA batteries that came with it because I already have my rechargeable batteries that I use for my gadgets/devices.
-I also didn’t need the installation guide and software because Windows had the required drivers, but it did take a couple minutes to install.
+I didn’t use the 2 AA batteries that came with it because I already have the rechargeable batteries that I use for my gadgets/devices.
+I also didn’t need the installation guide and software because Windows had the required drivers, but it did take a couple of minutes to install.
 On my Ubuntu partition, it was plug-n-play because it was immediately recognized by the system.

-The only thing that bothers me and causes some issues are the Forward/Backward buttons.
+The only thing that bothers me and causes some issues is the Forward/Backward buttons.
 They are awkwardly located on both sides of the mouse and can easily get in the way, causing accidental clicks.
 After a few days of usage, I was able to learn how to handle the mouse without accidentally touching or clicking those buttons.
 The battery enclosure is quite narrow and it makes it quite difficult to remove and replace the batteries.
 Something I didn’t have any problems with on the V450.
-Another thing that some users might have problems with is the LX8′s inability to hide the mini receiver within the mice, which the V450 can do.
+Another thing that some users might have problems with is the LX8’s inability to hide the mini receiver within the mice, which the V450 can do.
 Other than that, I don’t have any problems with the LX8.
 I’m very happy with it and I don’t regret buying it.